envisioning/vocab/vocab/token-speculation-techniques.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.71
+- 0.685
+- 0.66
+- 0.635
+- 0.61
+- 0.585
+- 0.56
 slug: token-speculation-techniques
 summary: Strategies used in NLP models to predict multiple potential tokens (words or subwords) in parallel, improving the efficiency of text generation.
 title: Token Speculation Techniques
 ---